GoogleCloudPlatform/apigee-samples/cloud-functions/Manual-Steps.md

 curl -i $CF_URL/hello-sample
 ```

-The response to this should be a 403 code and an error message.
+The response to this will be a 403 code and an error message.
 The
 cloud function now requires authentication, and the request we sent did not provide
 an identity token.
 Let's correct that.

----

 ## Obtain an Identity Token